transdigiware/blockchain/howto/ibp-v2-apis.md

 {: codeblock}

 Example curl commands are provided for each API in the [{{site.data.keyword.blockchainfull_notm}} Platform API reference doc](/apidocs/blockchain){: external}.

-Also, you can use the **Try it out** function in the API Reference doc to test your API calls before you add them to your applications.
-You need to be logged in to {{site.data.keyword.cloud_notm}} in order to use the **Try it out** function.
-You can select any service instance from the drop-down list.
-All API requests are sent to the network specified in the API endpoint.

 ## Limitations
 {: #ibp-v2-apis-limitations}